Valorayne/r6picker/README.md

 ### Example App

-A demo of the app hosted on AWS Beanstalk [can be found here](http://r6picker.valorayne.com/)
+A demo of the app hosted on AWS Beanstalk [can be found here](http://r6picker.valorayne.com/) (not optimized for mobile)

 ## Features